Keristero/spritesheet-tool/readme.md

         - list of frames you can select to modify ✅
         - when you are importing frames and you press the import button, remove the frame from the list and select the next one ✅
         - set anchor point ✅
-        - set other custom points
+        - set other custom points ✅
         - allow fine adjustment of origin bounds

-1. add custom points to exported data
+1. add custom points to exported data ✅
-    - allow configuration of custom points
+    - allow configuration of custom points ✅
-    - allow export of custom points
+    - allow export of custom points ✅
-    - allow editing of custom points
+    - allow editing of custom points ✅
+    - allow deletion of custom points ✅
 1. Add quick anchor point selection (relative to center, top, bottom, left, or right) ✅
     - for new frames ✅